 Phoebe has accompanied both ballet and modern classes.
 In May 2016 she was delighted to collaborate with Ann Arbor Dance Works in a piece for piano and three dancers composed and choreographed by guest artist Alessio Silvestrin.
 She has also accompanied and coached the choirs of Rio Hondo College with director Kellori Dower in Whittier, CA.

-Phoebe is one-fourth of the performance art group Weak Staff, whose performances most often involve movement, narrative, and playfulness in exploring more serious themes.
-She also has performed Requiem in Water with the Suburban Piano Quartet at the Chicago River Museum in commeroration of the Eastland Disaster, and as the bus driver in an adaptation of Philip Glass’s Einstein on the Beach in Ann Arbor, Michigan.
+Phoebe has also performed as a performance artist in Requiem in Water with the Suburban Piano Quartet at the Chicago River Museum in commeroration of the Eastland Disaster, as one-fourth of performance art group Weak Staff, and as the bus driver in an adaptation of Philip Glass’s Einstein on the Beach in Ann Arbor, Michigan.

 A graduate of University of Michigan’s School of Music, Theatre & Dance, Phoebe holds a Bachelor of Music in Piano Performance.
 Her principal teacher was Logan Skelton.
 In addition, she studied dance accompaniment with Christian Matijas-Mecca, vocal and instrumental collaboration with Katherine Collier, and harpsichord with Joseph Gascho.
 She has performed with Symphony Band (director Michael Haithcock), University Symphony Orchestra (director Kenneth Kiesler), and the Contemporary Directions Ensemble (director Roshanne Etezady).